ampproject/amphtml/extensions/amp-a4a/amp-a4a-format.md

 tracking or `amp-img` for content display) won't be available, so it's better to display no ad than a malfunctioning one.

+Finally, the A4A boilerplate uses `amp-a4a-boilerplate` rather than `amp-boilerplate` so that validators can easily identify it and produce more accurate error messages to help developers.

 Note that the same rules about mutations to the boilerplate text apply as in the [general AMP boilerplate](https://github.com/ampproject/amphtml/blob/master/spec/amp-boilerplate.md).